Chucklemunch/Muse/README.md

 COMING SOON...

 ### TODOs
-- Make measures reset and count in re-execute after recording is stoppedf
+- Make sure tempo is successfully updated and passed to websocket
+- Makes sure notes are played in time